How to pray when you’ve no idea what’s going on

 Very often we hear about situations around the world that we know we need to pray about, but we don't really understand how to do that well.

-Right now the news is full of images of war erupting in Ukraine, and the situation may feel too big and complex to know how to pray about it well or specifically.
+Whether it’s a war, a natural disaster, an abuse of power or any other catastrophe, the situation may feel too big and complex to know how to pray about it well or specifically.

 We want to help our kids and teens learn to pray about everything.
 So how can we help them do this when the situation is so huge?
 Here are three things to think about that might be helpful.